F1tenth-labs/Lab-2/README.md

 ```BASH
 git clone https://github.com/f1tenth/f1tenth_lab2_template.git
 ```
-The repo did not work exactly out of the box so there is some moving around we have to do before we can jump into it.
+The repo did not work exactly out of the box, so we have to do some moving around before we can start working on it.

 First, optionally, we can remove the .md files with
 ```